-At this time, the PEM server and web interface support a locale of English (US) en_US and use of a period (.) as a language separator character.
+Currently, the PEM server and web interface support a locale of English (US) en_US and use of a period (.) as a language separator character.
 Using an alternate locale, or a separator character other than a period may result in errors.